 Anthony, originally from Chinle, AZ on the Navajo Nation, cooks his dinner at a small Clifton Park.
 As an independent contractor without any housing support, he had been camping in his truck working the past week for FMI.

-Verde Lee neighborhood of Clifton, AZ.
-Verde Lee is one of a few small communities nearby to the mine, with privately-owned housing outside of the company town model.
+Verde Lee outer neighborhood of Clifton.
 The mountain cut appears tied to efforts carving out a few new housing lots.

 "Copper Verde" Freeport-McMoran Morenci Homes, built with modular construction.
 A resident suggested this type of fabrication suited a likely scenario where the neighborhood would be moved elsewhere, to allow mining in this location.